-Vibration Test Knowledge
+Vibration and Shock Test Knowledge

 Lithium battery performance test method-battery vibration test, bump test, humidity test comply to UN38.3 standard